Landscaping Calculator

 What type of mulch is best for landscaping?

-How much topsoil do I need for a lawn?
+How much topsoil do I need for a new lawn?

-New lawns need 4-6 inches of quality topsoil.
+New lawns need 4-6 inches of quality topsoil for proper root establishment.
 Topdressing existing lawns needs 1/4 to 1/2 inch.
-For gardens and flower beds, use 6-8 inches of topsoil mixed with compost.
+Raised garden beds need 8-12 inches of topsoil mixed with compost.
+For flower beds, use 6-8 inches.
+Calculate the volume with our Dirt Calculator for precise amounts.

 Related Calculators